Lowdown on Low-Carb Diets

 The power of carb control

-Carbohydrates are the macronutrient that have the biggest impact on our blood sugar and insulin levels.
+Carbohydrates are the macronutrient that has the biggest impact on our blood sugar and insulin levels.
 As your body digests carbs, it converts them into blood glucose or blood sugar, which the body uses for energy.
 By eating fewer carbs your body uses stored fat for fuel.
 This backup source for energy is what may lead to weight loss.
 It can also help you control your blood sugar and insulin levels, which play a part in chronic diseases, such as heart disease and diabetes.

 Foods to avoid